 ASE 224.
-MANUAL TRANSMISSION/TRANSAXLE (1.5.3)
+MANUAL TRANSMISSION/TRANSAXLE (1.5.3) PREREQUISITE: ASE 130 or instructor approval.

 This course includes a study of manual transmission/transaxle components, gear ratios, and power flow.
 Topics include manual and hydraulic clutches and their service and repair.
 On completion, students should be able to remove, repair, and replace manual transmission/transaxle components.